perftechnomar-commits/scanned-pdf-manuals-converter/README.md

+# 4.19.8 — performance repair and recovery import

+Deploy all files together and reboot.
+Confirm Build/Parser 4.19.8.

+In Process, upload ocr_recovery.json under Resume from saved OCR after selecting the matching original PDF.
+This skips OCR and orientation rescue.
+Later AI calls still run and can incur charges.
+All checkpoint pages are used, regardless of the page-range field.
+Candidate rows in a checkpoint are not reused.
+Verify the PDF revision yourself: version-1 recovery files have no content hash.

+Optional OCR-evidence-only mode skips additional native PDF checks; OFF by default.
+It can reduce detail recovery, so review output carefully.

+Fix: cache repeated section-header normalization; use literal matching instead of repeatedly compiling regexes.
+Matching preserves ASCII boundary rules.

+Validation: 2,005 equivalence cases and syntax checks passed.
+Local prepare_benefit_rows on 306 saved OCR pages with no AI rows returned 1,086 candidate rows in 4.8 seconds.
+No live API or deployed end-to-end test.
+This addresses an observed reconciliation bottleneck, but the session reset cause remains unconfirmed.

 # Release 4.19.7 — processing recovery and diagnostics

 Deploy the complete package together, including app.py, tools.py, run_monitor.py and requirements.txt; reboot after dependencies install.